pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

 </pre>

 __Workaround:__
-Login to the ccdb and run `TRUNCATE TABLE ONLY domain_organizations;`.
+Log in to the ccdb and run `TRUNCATE TABLE ONLY domain_organizations;`.
 If you would like assistance with this process, please contact Pivotal support.

 1. Verify domain organizations table is populated: